What do we offer?

 Due to the current government guidelines, sessions are currently being run online via video call.

 Sessions are FREE and available by appointment only:

 Key partners / funders

-David had only recently learnt that his dad was in fact his stepdad.
+Luke had only recently learnt that his dad was in fact his stepdad.
 His stepdad and mother had both now remarried.
-This had impacted on David emotionally as he felt abandoned, vulnerable, and mentally and physically drained.
+This had impacted on Luke emotionally as he felt abandoned, vulnerable, and mentally and physically drained.
 He felt angry towards his mother and felt anxious most of the time.

-It became apparent that David lived in fear of rejection by his step grandmother and her family and this seemed the major cause of his panic attacks.
-David was encouraged to voice his fears with her and after this became more acceptant of the nurturing she and her family were giving him, realising that they did care for him.
+It became apparent that Luke lived in fear of rejection by his step grandmother and her family and this seemed the major cause of his panic attacks.
+Luke was encouraged to voice his fears with her and after this became more accepting of the nurturing she and her family were giving him, realising that they did care for him.

-David saw that his fear of abandonment stemmed from his mother’s behaviour towards him and he became more acceptant towards his step-family as his family, acknowledging, “They take care of me far more than she did.”
-David now sees a future for himself and his suicidal thoughts have gone.
+Luke saw that his fear of abandonment stemmed from his mother’s behaviour towards him and he became more accepting towards his step-family as his family, acknowledging, “They take care of me far more than she did.”
+Luke now sees a future for himself and his suicidal thoughts have gone.
 He has now found work and no longer has panic attacks.

 John presented on the advice of his GP with a history of anxiety and more recently, panic attacks that had become so severe and frequent that he had not been able to attend school for the past two weeks.